Roman-Simone/computer-vision-project/README.md

     - extrinsic camera calibration
  2. **Homography**: develop a tool that allows users to click on a specific point on the court or in any camera view, instantly displaying the corresponding point across another camera angle.
  3. **3D ball tracking**: reconstruct a 3D model of the court and plot the ball's trajectory using advanced tracking algorithms.

+## Video presentation
+We’ve created a video presentation to showcase our project in action—check it out [here on YouTube](https://youtu.be/S4Q2eL1fSJU)!

 ## Project Structure